TUNSA-Space-Robotics/tunsa-sr-lunar-base-3d-printing-robot/README.md

 ## Introduction

-This project, conducted by TUNSA Space Robotics in preparation for the TICAD8 event, represents a pioneering effort in the realm of extraterrestrial construction technology.
-This endeavor aimed to design a robot capable of 3D-printing a lunar base using locally sourced materials, thus paving the way for sustainable and cost-effective lunar colonization.
+This project represents a pioneering effort in the realm of extraterrestrial construction technology.
+It aimed to design a robot capable of 3D-printing a lunar base using locally sourced materials, thus paving the way for sustainable and cost-effective lunar colonization.

 ## Project Scope

-The project spanned from August 12, 2022, to August 25, 2022, during which a multidisciplinary team collaborated to develop innovative solutions for lunar base construction.
+The project, conducted by TUNSA Space Robotics in preparation for the TICAD8 event, spanned from August 12, 2022, to August 25, 2022, during which a multidisciplinary team collaborated to develop innovative solutions for lunar base construction.
 Led by Nesrine Abidi, the team explored cutting-edge techniques in robotics, additive manufacturing, and simulation to realize the vision of a self-sustaining lunar habitat.

 ## Technical Details